Shulk: Appearances

-Shulk debuted in Xenoblade (2010) as the game's primary protagonist, portrayed as favoring "brains over brawn".
+Shulk debuted in Xenoblade Chronicles (2010) as the game's primary protagonist, portrayed as favoring "brains over brawn".
 He lost his parents 14 years prior to the game's events during an expedition for the Monado, a powerful sword that only a select few can wield.
-Shulk lives in Colony 9, one of the two remaining Homs settlements, where he works as an engineer and studies the Monado.
-The story follows his quest to defend his homeland from the Mechon after they attack Colony 9 and kill his childhood friend and love interest Fiora, during which he succeeds Dunban as the Monado's wielder.
-The Monado allows Shulk to glimpse the near future.
+Shulk lives in the Colony 9 settlements where he works as an engineer and studies the Monado.
+The colony is attacked by an invading mechanical race called the Mechon, and his childhood friend and love interest Fiora is killed.
+During the attack, Shulk becomes the Monado's chosen wielder, which allows him to glimpse the near future.
 The game follows Shulk's quest to stop the Mechon and avenge Fiora and his struggle to understand his visions and change the future for the better, while uncovering the Monado's origin and hidden capabilities.
-With the current universe threatened with death, Alvis asks Shulk to remake the universe as its new god.
-Shulk declines and wishes for a world without gods, where everyone can decide their own fates.
-In the new universe, the survivors of Bionis and Mechonis build a new settlement and live peacefully together.
-Fiora is restored to her Homs form, and she and Shulk look forward to meeting the people of their boundless new world.
 Optional side missions cover smaller quirks in Shulk's personality, such as a distaste for vegetables and fear of caterpillars.

 In August 2014, a handheld port of Xenoblade Chronicles, titled Xenoblade Chronicles 3D, was announced for Nintendo's New Nintendo 3DS system, with Shulk reprising his role as the main character.
 In Xenoblade Chronicles: Future Connected (2020), an epilogue campaign added to the Definitive Edition release of the game, Shulk assists his friend Melia in retaking Alcamoth, the capital city of the birdlike High Entia race.

 Shulk, along with Fiora, appears in Xenoblade Chronicles 2's "Challenge Mode" downloadable content (DLC) (2017), where they are playable as "Blades" — side characters directed during battle.
 An older version of Shulk appears as one of the playable party members in Xenoblade Chronicles 3s Future Redeemed (2022) story expansion.
-Set between the events of Future Connected and Xenoblade Chronicles 3, Shulk joins Xenoblade Chronicles 2 protagonist Rex in founding the Liberators, a rebel group that opposes the Moebius, who threaten the newly-merged world of Aionios.
+Set between the events of Future Connected and Xenoblade Chronicles 3, Shulk joins Xenoblade Chronicles 2 protagonist Rex in founding the Liberators, a rebel group that opposes the Moebius organization threatening the newly-merged world of Aionios.
 Nikol, the son of Shulk and Fiora, also appears as a playable party member.

-Outside of the Xenoblade Chronicles series, Shulk has been featured in Nintendo's crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U (2014).
+Outside of the Xenoblade series, Shulk has been featured in Nintendo's crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U (2014).
 Shulk reappears in the series' 2018 entry Super Smash Bros.
 Ultimate.
 In November 2014, it was announced that Shulk would receive his own amiibo figure, which can be used in conjunction with Super Smash Bros. for Nintendo 3DS, Wii U and Ultimate, Super Mario Maker (2015), Yoshi's Woolly World (2015), and Xenoblade Chronicles 3D and 3.